NextCenturyCorporation/itm-evaluation-server/README.md

 ## Updating models
 This requires JDK 8 or higher to run the gradle tool.

-The models in swagger_server/models are generated from the following file:
+The models in swagger_server/models are generated from the following files:
 * `swagger/base_swagger.yaml`

-If this file is updated then the models and combined `swagger.yaml` will need to be re-generated from this file and checked in.
+* `swagger/domain_swagger.yaml`

-Run `./gradlew` to do this.
+`domain_swagger.yaml` is generated from (`<domain_name>_swagger.yaml`) as part of a Gradle task.
+If `base_swagger.yaml` or `<domain_name>_swagger.yaml` is updated, then the models and combined `swagger.yaml` will need to be re-generated from these files and checked in.
+Run `./gradlew -Pdomain=<domain_name>` to do this.
+If you are building the models for the default domain (as defined in `build.gradle`), then the `-P` option isn't required.

 ## Adding a domain
 To add a domain, you'll need to:
-1. Update the YAML definition of certain domain-specific versions of the model and define nested state;
+1. Create a domain-specific YAML file for your domain;
 2. Implement a domain-specific version of certain ITM server classes;
 3. Create domain-specific tests;
 4. Create and update configuration; and
 5. Document your domain actions in the `itm-client-evaluation` repository.

-### Update YAML definition
+### Create YAML definition
+Determine a one-word name for your domain and create the file `swagger/<domain_name>_swagger.yaml`.
+This file contains certain domain-specific versions of the model and define nested state.
 Modify the definitions of the domain-specific versions of various state objects (i.e., the model), namely:
 - `DomainState`: high-level, domain-specific state relevant to a scenario or a scene therein
 - `DomainCharacter`: domain-specific attributes of the characters in the scenario
 - `DomainDemographics`: domain-specific demographic attributes of the characters in the scenario